The holidays are almost here! How are you preparing for the gift giving season?

 This also works for car repairs, oil changes, or other payments you KNOW are coming.
 The trick is keeping this money separate and accounted for differently than the your everyday expenses.

-Extra Tip!: You may want to look into getting a bank account that rewards you for saving each month or one that penalizes you for constant withdrawals.
+Extra Tip!: You may want to look into getting a bank account that rewards you for saving each month or one that penalizes you for constant withdrawals to help keep you on track.

 5.Name Your Accounts

-In order to keep trip money from being ‘spent money’, I create a separate account for this goal- much like an emergency fund.
+In order to keep trip money from being “spent money”, I create a separate account for this goal- much like an emergency fund.
+Now this year is a little special but the same concept can be applied to other categories of your life.

 I open a new account, go online and change name of the account to something like “DISNEYLAND 2020” and begin trickling the money I need in there.
 This account can be kept with your bank or you can open it with a different bank, if you’d like.